open-horizon/exchange-api/README.md

 - Added PATCH /(devices|agbots)/{id} to set a single attribute of the device/agbot resource
 - Added POST devices/{device-id}/msgs (to send/create a msg), GET devices/{device-id}/msgs (to read your msgs), and DELETE devices/{device-id}/msgs/{msg-id}.
 Also added the same methods for agbots.
 - Fixed POST /admin/dropdb to not delete the root user from the authentication cache, so you have credentials to run POST /admin/initdb
+- Improved the implementation of POST /search/devices.
+All externals are the same, except now if all devices are stale it returns 404 (the json returned is still `{"devices":[],"lastIndex":0}`)
+- Added GET /admin/status to use for monitoring the exchange api svr
+- Added checks so users can not create more devices, agbots, agreements, or msgs than the max numbers allowed in config.json

 ## Changes Between v1.20.0 and v1.21.0